 The UN Disability Convention says that countries like New Zealand who have joined the Convention should take these steps:

 - provide disabled people with information in accessible formats and using appropriate technologies, at no extra cost

 - make sure people can use sign language, Braille and other types of communication when they’re dealing with government services and agencies (see: “Your rights to use New Zealand Sign Language (“NZSL”)”).

 - urge private sector companies to provide accessible information, including accessible websites

 - encourage mass media and internet companies to make their services accessible to disabled people

 - recognise and promote the use of sign language.

-To find out more about the Disability Convention and what it means for disabled people in New Zealand, see the section “Rights that are recognised internationally: The UN Disability Convention”, earlier in this chapter.
+To find out more about the Disability Convention and what it means for disabled people in New Zealand, see: “Rights that are recognised internationally: The UN Disability Convention”.